erasmuss/raman-spectra-decomp-analysis/README.md

 ### Conclusion
-In conclusion our team successfully created a platform code base for researchers to visualize and analyze their Raman spectra in a fast, automated manor - reducing post-processing time by days and enabling future work to continue on a solid base of open source tools.
+In conclusion this is a platform code base for researchers to visualize and analyze their Raman spectra in a fast, automated manor - reducing post-processing time by days and enabling future work to continue on a solid base of open source tools.

   * This software has passed tests to sucessfully identify and analyze the identification of components in mixture Raman data.

   * This work sets up a free and user friendly platform for researchers to be able to analyze their own Raman Spectra.

 ### Acknowledgements
-* Project Sponsor: Igor Novosselov
-* Additional assistance: Dave Beck, and Kelly Thornton
+* Dave Beck and Jim Pfaendtner
 * Data sets from publicly available from Mendeley Data, “Raman Spectra of Formic Acid Gasification Products in Subcritical and Supercritical Water”
 * Only open source packages were used in this work.